superChing/elasticmining.github.io/_posts/2015-12-11-kafka-high-level-consumer.md

 ---
+layout: post
+title: How to use Kafka’s High Level Consumer in Scala
+categories: kafka
+abstract: "For a Kafka's beginner, it's not easy to source online examples that demonstrate how to use High Level Consumer API with Scala.
+So, here you are, below is a short introduction of this."
+comments: true
+tags: []
+image:
+  feature:
+  credit:
+  creditlink:
+date: 2015-12-07T23:11:41+08:00
+author: mark yang
+---
-w to use Kafka’s High Level Consumer in Scala
+#How to use Kafka’s High Level Consumer in Scala
 ##Why using the high level consumer
  * From time to time, while reading messages from multiple threads, we want to know how those data are consumed rather than the order of data.
- * High Level Consumer stores last offset from a specific partition in ZooKeeper, so when restarting, it would be re-consumed the msg from the last offset.
+ * High Level Consumer stores last offset from a specific partition in ZooKeeper, so when restarting, the messages would be re-consumed from the last offset.

-here are some very specific rules from official documents:
+Here are some very specific rules from official documents:

 * if you provide more threads than there are partitions on the topic, some threads will never see a message
 * if you have more partitions than you have threads, some threads will receive data from multiple partitions